 In April, we launched a LENA Grow learning site with Aspen Center for Child Development.
 We chose to work with Aspen Center because of their culture of continuous improvement and reputation for quality – they are one of only 16 centers in the state of Colorado to receive the highest possible rating from Colorado Shines.
 Operating a learning site gave us the opportunity for a fully hands-on field test of our ECE professional development model that could be used, in parallel with feedback from other partner sites, to inform program developments.

-Three members of the LENA team were heavily involved in the implementation: Dr. Jill Gilkerson, Senior Director of Research and Evaluation, as well as Kara Van de Grift and Dr. Kate Riedell from our program team.
+Three members of the LENA team were heavily involved in the implementation: Dr. Jill Gilkerson, Chief Research and Evaluation Officer, as well as Kara Van de Grift and Dr. Kate Riedell from our program team.
 The team regularly visited Aspen Center to meet with teachers, and did everything a staff at a LENA Grow site would typically do, from planning logistics to managing LENA devices to conducting coaching sessions.

 Over the course of the 12-week program, we gained several key insights: